 Feeling emotions is a response we experience 24-7.
 Even if it’s the blahs but most times I would guess we all feel a wide range of emotions.
 But what does it feel like to be in love with vintage and when does this feeling hit?

 It has to be different for everyone.
-Nostalgia is probably a big trigger whether it’s a clock you see that your Grandma used to have in her kitchen or a paint splattered brush that reminds you of your Grandpa’s workshop.
+Nostalgia is probably a big trigger whether it’s a vintage wall clock you see that your Grandma used to have in her kitchen or a paint-splattered brush that reminds you of your Grandpa’s workshop.
 And when did this feeling start?

 It’s not like sadness or pain we feel from youth, this vintageness as I’m going to call it, is, I believe, an ingrained image imprinted in our mind that evokes the endorphin response.
 In my first memory of wanting to buy something at a flea market I was about 11 or 12.
 It was a box of old black and white portraits.
 I recalled looking at old photo albums at my Grandparents of relatives I knew and some I didn’t and couldn’t help thinking of how sad it was that someone might be missing them, searching for them….that they belonged to someone else.